omkarfadtare/Essential/README.md

     eval "$(ssh-agent -s)"
     ssh-add E:/file_path
     ```
-  - Add copied SSH publiic key to GitHub or Git hosting services, go to GitHub account
+  - Add copied SSH public key to GitHub or Git hosting services, go to GitHub account
   - Settings
   - SSH and GPG keys
   - New SSH key
   - Give a title (just for your reference)
   - Paste SSH public key
   - Add SSH key

-__git commands:__
+  - Enter Github password
+  - Confirm

+### Git commands:

 - clone: Bring a repository that is hosted somewhere like github into a folder on your local machine
 - add: track your files and changes in Git